 Listen to the audio of this summary with a free reading.fm account*:

-In 2014, the world received a big shock.
-Bill Broeksmit, a senior executive of Deutsche Bank, was found hanging in his London apartment.
-Broeksmit had helped the 150-year-old bank grow to be the biggest financial institution in the world.
-But unfortunately for Broeksmit, he knew too much.
+In 2014, Bill Broeksmit, a senior executive of Deutsche Bank, was found hanging in his London apartment.
+Broeksmit had helped the 150-year-old bank become the biggest financial institution in the world.
+Unfortunately, he knew too much.

-From the beginning, Deutsche pushed ahead of all its competitors because it took more risks.
-This meant working with institutions and individuals that no other bank wanted anything to do with.
-As it grew, the dirty deeds only grew worse.
-The greedy executives had no issues with running scams, manipulating markets, aiding terrorist regimes, laundering money, and more.
+From the beginning, DB pushed ahead of its competitors because it took more risks.
+This meant working with institutions and individuals no one else wanted to work with.
+As it grew, the dirty deeds grew worse.
+Greedy executives had no issues with running scams, manipulating markets, aiding terrorist regimes, laundering money, and more.

-In Dark Towers: Deutsche Bank, Donald Trump, and an Epic Trail of Destruction, author David Enrich explores the untold truth about Deutsche Bank.
-We learn everything from its start to what led to its eventual destruction in this explosive expose.
+In Dark Towers: Deutsche Bank, Donald Trump, and an Epic Trail of Destruction, author David Enrich explores the untold truth about Deutsche Bank from the early days to its eventual destruction.

 Here’s a breakdown of 3 of the main ideas from the book: